peak-fitness-app/.github/profile/README.md

 ### Native Android & iOS Application

-This application is in development at the moment.
+:palm_tree: This application is in development at the moment.
 I will release the Android version soon, followed by the iOS version

+:mushroom: Currently working on a personally designed website: https://peak-fitness-website.vercel.app

+:blossom: In the meantime, using the following webpage: https://peak-fitness-app.framer.website/